Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample1_ConversationsAuthoring_CreateProject.md

 Console.WriteLine($"Project created with status: {response.Status}");
 ```

-To create a project, call CreateProject on the ConversationalAnalysisAuthoring client, which returns a Response object containing the status of the creation request.
+To create a project, call CreateProject on the AnalyzeConversationAuthoring client, which returns a Response object containing the status of the creation request.